jerrsapps1/opssync-frontend/replit.md

 Replit Database serves as the persistent storage, organizing data into collections for employees, equipment, and projects.
 UUIDs are used for primary keys, and `currentProjectId` for assignment tracking.

 ## Authentication and Authorization
 A JWT-based authentication system is implemented, featuring user registration with white-label brand configuration, secure login with 7-day token expiration, automatic token validation and refresh, in-app brand configuration updates, and protected routes via authentication middleware.
+A professional header with user info display and logout functionality is accessible on all pages for seamless session management.
 User management uses bcryptjs for password storage.
 Role-based authorization supports OWNER/ADMIN/SUPERVISOR/MANAGER/VIEWER roles with tenant-specific feature access control.

 ## Styling and Theme System
 The application employs a professional tech-forward dark theme using Tailwind CSS.
 The color palette is AI-inspired, featuring a #121212 background, #1E1E2F panels, #4A90E2 primary, #BB86FC accents, and #CF6679 alerts.
 Design elements include subtle gradients, backdrop blur effects, and custom scrollbars.